List of Edible and Beneficial Trees and Herbaceous Perennials for West Kauai Permaculture.

 Jack Fruit (wonderful food source tree, starch and protein, (strong in hurricane winds)

-Bunya Pine (available on island?)
+Bunya Pine (available on island but rare)

 Mulberry (forest edge may be best)